Indian test kits must for reliability

 - The ICMR said it had forwarded a “protocol” for rapid antibody tests to all States, but did not specify the details.

 - Much like home-based pregnancy tests, antibody tests are valuable because they give results quickly and only need a pinprick’s worth of blood.

 - However, they can only detect antibodies produced by the immune system in response to the virus and this can take as many as seven to 14 days to manifest.

 - The initial expectation was that an antibody test would soon be available.
 But it was the PCR technology that came first.
-That’s also due to the fast moving nature of the virus.
+That’s also due to the fast-moving nature of the virus.

-- The PCR technology is confirmatory because it identifies the SARS-CoV-2 based on genes, whereas the presence of viruses have usually been detected via antibody kits by the proteins produced by the virus’s genes.
+- The PCR technology is confirmatory because it identifies the SARS-CoV-2 based on genes, whereas the presence of viruses has usually been detected via antibody kits by the proteins produced by the virus’s genes.

 - An antibody test only tells you whether a person has ever been infected by the virus.
 These antibodies that are produced are not necessarily specific to SARS-CoV-2 and could even be generated by a variety of other pathogens.

-- There are other four other common coronaviruses and antibodies could be generated to that too.
+- There are four other common coronaviruses and antibodies could be generated to that too.
 So far, nobody has found a protein that is specific to SARS-CoV-2.